Hello everyone and welcome to the Hpathy Quiz! But first, here’s Shana with some unimportant announcements!

 Yes!!!
 Etiology rules on the top for all cases!
 But here we do not have the “Top Drawer” as you put it (Etiology).

 Next “drawer” in the Hierarchy Of Symptoms, Drawer # 2, ( Diagnosis )

 Now we are in Drawer # 3 ( Sudden Onset ).

 You’re very close, Vamsi.
 We need to combine these two “drawers”– Sudden Onset with Diagnosis– because there are too many remedies listed under diagnosis (Panic Attack), and we have to have a way of narrowing the choices down.
 We phrase our summary of the case like this:

 “I need a Panic Attack remedy that has sudden onset.”

 With no further doubt, I would go for ACONITE.

 Elaine, please let me know your thoughts.

 So look.
 You start at the top.
 Is there an etiology?
 No; so you go down to #2.
 Is there a diagnosis?
 Yes–“Panic Attack”!
-Is that rubric too big?
-Too many remedies in it to choose from?
+Is that rubric too big, too many remedies in it to choose from?
 Yes!
 So we move down to #3, “sudden onset”.
 Is there a Sudden Onset here?
 Yes!
 And you know, when a case has Sudden Onset, you’re down to basically 2 remedies–Aconite and Belladonna!
-Now with the addition of “sudden onset”, and finding Aconite in both rubrics in the highest degree, we’ve covered the top of the Hierarchy; so, do we have to look any further into this case?
+Now with the addition of “sudden onset”, and finding Aconite also in the diagnosis rubric (panic attack), we’re done; so, do we have to look any further into this case?
 No!
 Do we have to concern ourselves with “floaty feeling” and “electricity” all the other things she said?
 No!